Feria Urbanism supported Lewes Town Council in the preparation of a neighbourhood plan from project inception right through to successful referendum.

 Lewes Neighbourhood Plan

 APPROVED AT REFERENDUM

 Yes Vote: 92%

-The Lewes Neighbourhood Plan has been shortlisted for an RTPI South East Award for Planning Excellence.
+The Lewes Neighbourhood Plan won a comendation at the RTPI South East Award for Planning Excellence.